 Learn about barriers to market entry and local requirements, i.e., things to be aware of when entering the market for this country.

-Rwanda is landlocked and transportation costs for imports and exports are among the highest in the world.
+Landlocked: Rwanda is landlocked and transportation costs for imports and exports are among the highest in the world.
 The country lacks a link to regional railway networks, which means all trade is conducted by road or air.
 Non-tariff barriers add to high transportation costs and contribute to inflated prices of domestically manufactured products, as most raw materials used for manufacturing need to be imported.
-The COVID-19 pandemic has introduced further logistical problems with required testing of drivers.
-Trucks arriving in Rwanda from the EAC must offload at borders so local trucks may transport cargo from borders to final destinations, resulting in added costs and delays (however, trucks carrying relief goods, transit goods, fuel and perishable goods are expedited and escorted to the final destination free of charge)

-Rwanda’s average residential and commercial electricity costs, at $0.20 per kilowatt-hour (kWh) before tax, exceed the rate in other East African countries and rank among the top 10 most expensive tariffs in Sub-Saharan Africa.
+Cost of electricity: Rwanda’s average residential and commercial electricity costs, at $0.20 per kilowatt-hour (kWh) before tax, exceed the rate in other East African countries and rank among the top 10 most expensive tariffs in Sub-Saharan Africa.
 However, preferential tariffs for industrial customers and other special projects are available.
-More information on electricity tariffs can be accessed here: https://www.reg.rw/customer-service/tariffs/.
+More information on electricity tariffs can be accessed at the Rwanda Energy website.